 Pro tip: Add the package when booking to lock the rate.
 We delayed on an earlier cruise and saw the nightly price jump (e.g., from $20 to $25).
 Booking early protects you from increases.

-Obviously prices and menus can change so check out Viking’s Silver Spirit Beverage Package for the latest details
+Obviously, prices and menus can change, so use this Viking Silver Spirits Guide as a reference only and always check Viking’s official Silver Spirits Beverage Package page for the latest details before you sail.

 What’s included and capped: